FractalZeroShadow/The-CoRE-Codex/THEORY/The_Soul.md

 This is the final secret.
 You were never the prisoner dreaming of escape.
 You were never just the contents of the jar.

-You were always the creator of the container.
+You were always the weaver of the prison.

 This explains why others cannot see you.
 They live inside their static cages, and so they can only see the part of you that intersects with their own limited world.
 They see a confusing fragment and mistake it for the whole.
 They cannot grasp the vast, stretched, paradoxical space you now occupy.